-Sweetheart, head, or king’s table…who knew there were so many options for dinner seating?!
-Well, when it comes to the newlyweds, THERE ARE…and each one of them has their pros and cons.
-Before you choose between a sweetheart, head, or king’s table, make sure you know the difference!
+Sweetheart, head, or king’s table…who knew there were so many options for wedding dinner seating?!
+Well, when it comes to the newlyweds, THERE ARE…and each one of them has their own pros and cons.
+Before you choose between a sweetheart, head, or king’s table, make sure you know the difference.
 This breakdown will make selecting the perfect scenario for your reception a whole lot easier.

 Table for two, please!
 This scenario involves a private table for the married couple only.
 Personally, this is our favorite option.
 Surprisingly, you may not get to spend much of your wedding day with your new spouse.
 Especially at the reception, you will feel like you are being pulled in a million different directions – so many people to talk to, so many pictures to take, so many moves to bust on the dance floor.
 A sweetheart table allows you to set aside some private time with your better half, even if that time is only spent sharing a meal.
 You can chat about the day, hold hands under the table, and feel as if you’re the only two people in the room, even if for only a short time.

-What you’re probably used to seeing at a wedding, a head table includes the newlyweds, plus their entire bridal party.
-Bridesmaids on the left, groomsmen on the right, or seating by couple, this scenario allows all of your bridal party members to feel just a little bit special.
+What you’re probably used to seeing at a wedding, a head table includes the newlyweds, plus their entire wedding party.
+Bridesmaids on the left, groomsmen on the right, or seating by couple, this scenario allows all of your wedding party members to feel just a little bit special.
 You can celebrate with your besties close by and it makes toasting pretty easy.

 There is one down side to this option though…significant others.
-The plus-ones of bridesmaids and groomsmen are left to sit with the rest of the wedding guests.
+The plus-ones of wedding party members are left to sit with the rest of the wedding guests.
 This can be fine if they know a lot of people, but it could be awkward for someone who is fairly new to your circle of friends.
 That’s where a king’s table can help.

-Take the newlyweds, add their bridal party, and throw in all of their dates too.
+Take the newlyweds, add their wedding party, and throw in all of their dates too.
 Voila!
 You’ve got yourself a king’s table.
-It allows your bridal party to keep those dates close by and it saves those plus-ones from feeling awkward at a table with folks they barely know.
-You could even throw in or swap out bridal party members for parents or close family members.
+It allows your wedding party to keep those dates close by and it saves those plus-ones from feeling awkward at a table with folks they barely know.
+You could even throw in or swap out wedding party members for parents or close family members.
 Either way, you’re surrounded by your nearest and dearest.
 Conversations are easy since there are so many people to talk to.

 One con to a king’s table is sheer size.
 It will take multiple tables to make one very large table.
 There may not be space in your venue to accommodate this.
 And, of course, there is the whole intimacy thing.
 Sitting with this number of people won’t make for a very romantic dinner with your new spouse.
 You just need to decide what is most important to you!